 Why does our society compartmentalize mental health?
 We don’t do this with physical health.
 We don’t equate the word “medical” with “disorder.”
 We don’t discourage or shame people for seeking medical care.
 We don’t tell people they should be able to treat physical illnesses without medical intervention.
 We don’t assume we know as much as medical specialists.
 Mental health is as vital to our existence as physical health.
 Unfortunately, cultural norms have prejudiced us to place greater value on one over the other.
 Whether or not we acknowledge mental health, its impact on personal lives and society can be as destructive as the COVID pandemic.

 Is is any wonder that the Centers for Disease Control reports, a “51% increase in suicide attempts among teenage girls” last year, (not including suicide attempts that go unreported)?
-In fact, suicide, not physical illness, auto accidents, or drug overdose, is the leading cause of death among teenagers.
 While there are numerous reasons teenage girls experience depression, the common denominator is inadequate coping skills – remaining silent being the deadliest of these.
 Public schools could be teaching these skills: how to manage anger, anxiety and depression; resisting peer pressure; conflict resolution; problem solving; decision making; constructive communication; and self-esteem building.

 Simone Biles is an athlete and celebrity, but the media’s portrayal of this as justification for her decision is exactly the problem.
 Why must there be an external justification for emotional discomfort?
 And why must external factors be severe in nature to warrant caring for one’s mental health?
 What constitutes stress?
 It means different things to different people.
 What about biopsychosocial history?
 For example, Simone Biles is a survivor of sexual abuse.
 If not dealt with, trauma can debilitate a person for the rest of his or her life.

 Charlie Kirk and Piers Morgan called Simone Biles’ decision “selfish.”
 Kirk also observed that the country is “raising a generation of weak people.”
 Morgan and Matt Walsh mocked the idea of mental health as a reason for withdrawing from competition.
 (Ironically, Walsh uses Michael Phelps as an example, a celebrity athlete who has been very outspoken about his own struggles with depression.)
-While their concerns are valid, their sincerity is belied by name-calling.
-What is it they hope to accomplish by this approach?
-Furthermore, they have no expertise in mental health or child development.
-(They are welcome to invite me on their shows to address their concerns.)
+Yet they have no expertise in mental health or child development.
+(If theyre truly concerned, they are welcome to invite me on their shows to discuss them.)

-We should be empowering girls to make their own decisions, trust their instincts, set boundaries and assert themselves.
+We should be empowering girls to make their own decisions, trust their instincts, and assert themselves.
 In other words, be as kind to themselves as they are to others.
-Women should be regarded as capable of making good decisions, whether or not others agree or understand (as I like to put it, without “looking for permission”).
+Women should be regarded as capable of making good decisions, whether or not others agree or understand (or as I like to put it, without “looking for permission”).